 Do words and images injure people?
 This question has created legal and political controversies in the United States for over 100 years.
 With a particular focus on race and gender, this seminar explores this core question from several perspectives, including legal studies and history, as well as feminist and critical race theory.
-This class focuses on how social groups-on the left and right in American politics-have tried to use the law to suppress "harmful" expression.
+This class focuses on how social groups-on the left and right in American politics-- have tried to use the law to suppress "harmful" expression.
 This course connects several case studies: pornography, racial epithets sexual harassment, and hate speech on campus.

-Kibler

-CNX 148.
-The Story of Troy.
+Kibler CNX 153.
+War and Peace.